neuecc/MySqlSharp/README.md

 ===
 Extremely Fast MySQL Driver for C#, work in progress.

+Async does not make code magically fast, rather it is a nice and performant tool to handle concurrency.
+One of the biggest performance sinks in database drivers is serialization.
-Async does not mean fast, I thought database driver is the serialization problem over TCP.
-I've released two fastest serializers [ZeroFormatter](https://github.com/neuecc/ZeroFormatter) and [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp), this MySQL driver is using there optimization techiniques.
+I've released the two fastest serializers [ZeroFormatter](https://github.com/neuecc/ZeroFormatter) and [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp) for .NET, this MySQL driver is using the same optimization techniques.

 | Method              |     Mean | Error |  Gen 0 | Allocated |
 |---------------------|---------:|------:|-------:|----------:|